Refs/learngit/readme.txt

 Creating a hen banch is quick && simple.
 Creating a hen banch is quick *** simple.
 Creating a hen banch is quick ^^^ simple.
+Creating a hen banch is quick %%% simple.